NCAR/SWM_documentation/docs/quick_start.md

 cmake --build $SWM_BUILD_DIR
 ```

 >When we generated the build directory in the previous set we did not specify which build system to use.
 But most systems will use Make by default.
-If that is the case on your system then our build directory should have a top level makefile that can be used to build all executables.
-So an alternative way to build the code is by running:
+If that is the case on your system then our build directory should have a top level makefile that can be used to build all the executables.
+So an alternative way to build the code is:
 >```bash
  cd $SWM_BUILD_DIR
  make